gc-cloud/E15P2/README.md

 elements from an array ($source) and adds them to a destination array ($destination).
 $count drives how many elements will be selected.
 If $camelCase is true we use PHP's ucfirst() function to capitalize the first letter of each selected word.
-- With the appropriate parameters, we run addElements()  multiple times to select the desired numbers of words,numbers and special characters.
+- With the appropriate parameters, we run addElements($source, &$destination,$count, $camelCase) multiple times to select the desired numbers of words,numbers and special characters.
 - Once the destination array has all the desired elements, its contents are shuffled using PHP's shuffle() function.
 - Finally, the function printPassword($an_Array) is used to output the result to